 In the 1920s Charles Parker was one of Grantham's top link drivers and clearly a master of his craft, as our first extract from The Grantham Journal in November 1926 demonstrates:

-The trip described above was recorded by Cecil J. Allen and a more detailed description of it was published, many months later, in The LNER Magazine for June 1927.
-The crew's names were not given in that account but fortunately the local paper identified the driver - though, regrettably, it failed to acknowledge the fireman's efforts.
+The trip described above was recorded by Cecil J. Allen and a more detailed description of it appeared, many months later, in The LNER Magazine for June 1927.
+The crew's names were not given in that account but fortunately, in the paragraph illustrated above, the local paper identified the driver.
+Regrettably, it failed to acknowledge the fireman's efforts.

 Driver Parker's obituary from 1937, below, leads on his commitment to local Methodism.
 It refers to his family circumstances as a young man and to a change in career which brought him to the railway.
 We also read about his charitable work and involvement in local politics.